Hurricane Erin forecast to churn up dangerous swells and winds from Florida to New England

 “It's just one of those things where you know this is always a possibility and it could happen, and you just make the best out of it.
 Otherwise you wouldn’t live at the beach,” she said.

 The Outer Banks' thin stretch of low-lying barrier islands that jut into the Atlantic Ocean are increasingly vulnerable to storm surges.
-There are concerns that several days of heavy surf, high winds and waves could wash out parts of the main highway, leaving some routes impassible for days.
+There are concerns that parts of the main highway could be washed out, leaving some routes impassible for days.

+Farther south, no evacuations had been ordered, but some beach access points were closed as forecasts call for water levels up to 3 feet (1 meter) over normal high tides for several days.

 Seewer reported from Toledo, Ohio.
-Associated Press journalists Ben Finley in Norfolk, Virginia; Hallie Golden in Seattle; Leah Willingham in Boston; Safiyah Riddle in Montgomery, Alabama; and Julie Walker in New York contributed to this report.
+Associated Press journalists Dave Collins in Hartford, Connecticut; Jeffrey Collins in Columbia, South Carolina; Gary Robertson in Raleigh, North Carolina; Ben Finley in Norfolk, Virginia; Hallie Golden in Seattle; Leah Willingham in Boston; Safiyah Riddle in Montgomery, Alabama; and Julie Walker in New York contributed to this report.